EDrellias/edrellias/README.md

 * 👋🏻 Hi, I am @EDrellias
-* 📈 I’m interested in empirical asset pricing and asset management.
+* 📈 I’m interested in asset pricing and asset management.
 * 📚 I’m currently a Pre-Doc Researcher in Financial Economics at the University of Cambridge.
 * 📧 ed704[at]cam.ac.uk